-Madatech, Israel’s National Museum of Science Technology and Space, Haifa, is Israel’s largest science museum.
+Located in Haifa, MadaTech, Israel’s National Museum of Science, Technology, and Space, is Israel’s largest science museum.

-Visitors can use the parking lot located at the northern part of campus and Madatech’s workshop is located at the former “Bosmat” school building.
+Visitors are welcome to use the parking lot located at the northern part of campus.

-Designed at the turn of the 20th century, by renowned German Jewish architect, Alexander Baerwald, it was originally home to the Technion – Israel’s Institute of Technology, the country's first academic institution.
+Designed at the turn of the 20th century, by renowned German Jewish architect, Alexander Baerwald, MadaTech was originally home to the country's first academic institution, The Technion, Israel’s Institute of Technology.

-Madatech sparks the curiosity and interest in science and technology in 400,000 guests, who visit over 20 exhibits featuring more than 600 hands-on exhibits, and watch 7 Cinematrix multi-sense 3-D movies.
-362 days a year visitors can look, feel, explore and enjoy an unforgettable experience.
+Every year MadaTech sparks the curiosity and interest of over 400,000 guests in science and technology.
+Guests who visit can look, feel, explore and enjoy over 20 exhibitions featuring more than 600 hands-on exhibits, and watch 7 Cinematrix multi-sense 3-D movies 362 days a year.

-Within a school year, Madatech delivers 300 educational sessions to more than 2000 groups, in our 7 educational centers, operating 6 demonstration halls and 12 advanced and well equipped labs.
-Madatech operates unique outreach activities.
-3 designed and equipped mobile labs, travel through Israel. bring science to life and inspire the young minds of 150,000 students countrywide.
+Within a school year, MadaTech delivers 300 educational sessions to more than 2000 groups, in our 7 educational centers.
+MadaTech operates 6 demonstration halls and 12 well equipped advanced labs.
+In Addition, MadaTech deploys 3 equipped mobile labs, that travel throughout Israel bringing science to life and inspiring the young minds of 150,000 students countrywide.

 At MadaTech everyone can explore, experience, discover and learn through play and fun.